leapdao/leapdao-website/src/posts/nervos-announcement.md

 ## A new kind of challenge

 The focus of Ethereum has been application development in the past, not necessarily scalability.
-The first turing-complete chain was a breakthrough but the high costs associated with operating on the main-net at the moment means that some ideas are not viable to be realized on it.
+The first turing-complete chain was a breakthrough but the high costs associated with operating on the main-net at the moment mean that some ideas are not viable to be realized on it.
 Ethereum only catering to non-scalable dApps seems like the biggest challenge standing in the way of further decentralization and development of meaningful dApps.

 We are actively working on roll-up based solutions for Ethereum and will apply the same tactic towards Nervos.
 We find the transaction model interesting and want to apply our expertise to a new ecosystem.
 We have been in contact with the part of the Nervos' team for years and are excited to work together with them.